-The original Hebrew text of the Old Testament (Torah) doesn’t offer the term God as we know it.
-Instead, God had many, beautiful names, like Elohim, Jehovah, Eheyeh, El, Adonai, and Shaddai, to name the most important ones.
+The original Hebrew text of the Old Testament (Torah) doesn’t offer the term ‘God’ as we know it.
+Instead, God has many beautiful names, like Elohim, Yehovah, Eheyeh, El, Adonai, and Shaddai, to name the most important ones.

-In Greek, Latin and English translations these inspiring names have been replaced by a solitary word: theos, deus, or God respectively.
-In my opinion, this has opened the Bible’s gate to populism.
+This opened the Bible’s gate to populism.
 Why?
-Because the term God is a wildcard.
-It has no meaning.
+Because the term “God” is a wildcard.
 Anyone can fill the void, like sketching a sweet-tempered old man with a long white beard who, if vexed too much, turns into a jealous, revengeful genocidal maniac.
 A celestial Dr. Jekyll and Mr. Hide so to say. 😉

-Together with Jehovah (literally, He-Exists), Elohim built the garden of Eden and populated it with living beings, including mankind.
+Together with Yehovah (He-Exists), Elohim built the Garden of Eden and populated it with living souls and mankind’s grand soul.

-Adonai comes with associations like ruler or lord, but let’s use a more modern term: manager.
+Adonai means ‘ruler’ or ‘lord’, but let’s use a modern term: manager.
 Adonai manages the multiverse Elohim created.

-I enhance my big picture of God every day.
-It may never be finished, but I don’t think it will ever get boring.
-What portrait would you sketch now?
+I work on my big picture of ‘God’ every day.
+It may never get clear enough, but I don’t think it will ever get boring.
+What portrait would you sketch?

 Picture attribution: copyright/ kalomirael / 123RF Stock Photo